DCC-EX/mkdocs-test/docs/contributing/99-release-checklist.md

 # Release Checklist

+Everything on this page supports the team being able to determine when these docs can be released.

 This is a list of to do items that will allow us to release this new documentation, and move the existing to a separate "legacy-docs" URL for reference only.

 - [ ] Conductor friendly getting started with RTR and officially supported Mega DIY stack only